-2215 Elementary Statistics for Social Science 4 credits Basic statistical principles and techniques; summarizing and presenting data, measuring central tendency and dispersion in data, basic concepts of probability and probability distributions, estimation of parameters and testing of hypotheses through statistical inference, linear regression and simple correlation.
-Prerequisites: Mathematics 0001 or passing Arithmetic Proficiency Exam, Mathematics 0002 or passing Algebra Proficiency Exam.
+STATISTICS COURSE DESCRIPTIONS (STA) 2215 Elementary Statistics for Social Science 4 credits Basic statistical principles and techniques; summarizing and presenting data, measuring central tendency and dispersion in data, basic concepts of probability and probability distributions, estimation of parameters and testing of hypotheses through statistical inference, linear regression and simple correlation.
+Prerequisites: Mathematics 1001 or passing Arithmetic Proficiency Exam, Mathematics 1002 or passing Algebra Proficiency Exam.
 Not open to students who have completed Mathematics 3324.
 2216 Statistical Methods 4 credits Development of underlying assumptions, limitations, and practical applications of modern statistical analysis.
 Emphasis is on multivariate regression and analysis of variance and related computer techniques.
-Techniques, of experimental design and statistical inference in various contexts are developed.
+Techniques of experimental design and statistical inference in various contexts are developed.
 Time series and forecasting topics are included.
 Prerequisite: Statistics 2215 or Mathematics 3324.
 Theatre Arts Professor Domser (Department Chair); Associate Professor R. Miller; Lecturer van den Berg.
-Areas of particular teaching interest: Professor Domser: design and technical production, theatre management; Professor Miller: acting, theatre history, dramatic literature; Professor Van den Berg: acting, voice, and movement.
+Areas of particular teaching interest: Professor Domser: design and technical production, theatre management; Professor Miller: acting, theatre history, dramatic literature, paratheatrical performance; Professor van den Berg: acting, voice, and movement.
 The theatre arts program offers comprehensive study in theatre history, dramatic literature and criticism, and performance and production skills.
 Visiting professionals from the Baltimore/Washington area support the permanent faculty with specialized courses in performance.
 Coursework is further complemented by opportunities to participate in productions directed by faculty, visiting artists, and students.
 The major in theatre arts prepares students for careers in the professional theatre, for graduate studies in theatre, and for a variety of other vocations which demand the analytic, creative, and interactive skills developed by theatre majors.
-BASIC MAJOR:
+Other Educational Options in Theatre Arts: Dual majors with Communication, English, and Music (Musical Theatre); minor in Theatre Arts.
+BASIC MAJOR (42 HRS) Required: